-The netinst CD image is a popular image which can be used to install bookworm with the debian-installer.
+The netinst CD image is a popular image which can be used to install trixie with the debian-installer.
 This installation method is intended to boot from the image and install additional packages over a network; hence the name "netinst".
-The image has the software components needed to run the installer and the base packages to provide a minimal bookworm system.
-If you'd rather, you can get a full size CD/DVD image which will not need the network to install.
+The image has the software components needed to run the installer and the base packages to provide a minimal trixie system.
+If you'd rather, you can get a DVD image which will not need the network to install.
 You only need the first image of such set.

 Download whichever type you prefer and burn it to an optical disc.
+To boot the disc, you may need to change your BIOS/UEFI configuration, as explained in Section 3.6.1.